yasuhirohashimoto/count_attachment_kernel/README.md

 ```
 where each line corresponds to edges added at each time step.
 L\*C\* should be integer, which represent node-IDs that obtain an edge.

-If `2` is passed as the first argument such as
+The first argument passed to the executable code is the column index of the input file that delimits effective data columns.
+For example,
 ```
 % cat <input-file> | ./a.out 2 > <output-file>
 ```
-the columns before C2, that is L\*C0 and L\*C1 in this case, are ignored.
+where the columns before C2, that is L\*C0 and L\*C1, are ignored.